-The temperature of the solar wind proton and electron plasma ranges from around 100,000 to 150,000 °K in the vicinity of the Earth.
+The temperature of the solar wind electron and proton plasma ranges from around 100,000 to 150,000 °K in the vicinity of Earth.
 This compares to the roughly 5,000 °K for the Sun's photosphere and over 1 million degree K for that part of the corona near the Sun.
-The solar wind $\alpha - particles$ are about 4 to 5 times hotter.
+The solar wind α particles are about 4 to 5 times hotter.